Steps for a successful Proxmox VE 9 upgrade

 5. Reboot into the new kernel.

 6. Verify services and VMs.
-If all good, finish by cleaning old kernels and packages.
+If all is well, clean old kernels and packages.

 1. apt update